cristan02/football-hub/documents/transfer-market-queries.md

 ## Overview

-Comprehensive transfer market analysis with real-world financial data using complex multi-collection joins.
+Transfer market analysis with 3 specific datasets consumed by the frontend: transfers list, transfer analytics by position, and expensive transfers.

 ---

-## Query #1: Highest Transfer Fees
+## Query #1: Transfers with Full Player and Club Details

-**Purpose**: Get transfers with highest fees including player and club details
+**Purpose**: Get all transfers with player and club information (consumed by frontend transfers table)

 **MongoDB Query**: